Bluff electrifying banner2

 Smart technology for sustainable operations

-The Bluff projects' electric heating system maintains the BB1 tank at 135°C while improving energy efficiency through enhanced insulation.
+The Bluff projects' electric hybrid system maintains the BB1 tank at 135°C while improving energy efficiency through enhanced insulation.
 A key outcome of this initiative was a significant reduction in energy use — cutting peak demand from 1.3 MW to just 200 kW.
 This not only ensures seamless integration with existing power supply but also presents a scalable model for other industries pursuing low-carbon solutions.

 Transforming the industry: From hot cutback bitumen to bitumen emulsion